dulnan/nuxt-multi-cache/docs/advanced/default-values.md

 ## Route Cache

-### For pages
+### For Nuxt Pages

-If you want to cache all pages by default you can use the `useRouteCache` composable in your `app.vue`, which will be executed for every page.
+If you want to cache all Nuxt pages by default you can use the `useRouteCache` composable in your `app.vue`, which will be executed for every page.

 ::: code-group